peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-RTL.md

   ![fmrx_RTL-receiver-with-audio-grc.png]({{site.baseurl}}/_ece350/lab3/figures/fmrx_RTL-receiver-with-audio-grc.png)<br>
   __*RTL-SDR FM receiver with an audio output*__

-- Execute the flowgraph.
-Tune to 101.9 MHz (CFUV) which is the radio station run on UVic's campus transmitted from the Student Union Building.

-- Sing along.
+- Execute the flowgraph and increase the RF Gain until the audio is legible.
+Sing along.

 ## Dynamic Range with FM

 - Review the theory of [dynamic range]({{site.baseurl}}/_ece350/lab3/data/DynamicRange.pdf).
 These notes will also be useful for subsequent sections on dynamic range with IQ signals and on noise figure.

-- Tune the RTL-SDR to the FM broadcast station at 101.5 MHz.
+- Tune the RTL-SDR to a weak FM channel.
+You can use a *QT GUI Waterfall* at the output of the *RTL-SDR Source* to search for a weak channel.

 - Increase the RF gain from 7 dB until you hear a second radio station at the same time, or instead of the original station.

   - Notice that the signal level increases and then suddenly both noise and signal jump up and the audio changes to a different program.

-  > What is happening is that a strong signal somewhere within the 40 MHz bandwidth of the USRP's receiver is clipping the 14 bit A/D converter in the USRP.
-The 14 bit A/D converter has a dynamic range of about 84 dB (14 bits times 6 dB per bit), so a signal above about ‐100 dBm + 84 dB = ‐16 dBm will clip the converter.
-With the RF gain set to around 20 dB, the receiver becomes non‐linear and the audio from the strong signal is cross‐modulating on top of the signal at 98.1 MHz.
+  > What is happening is that a strong signal somewhere within the 2.4 MHz bandwidth of the RTL-SDR's receiver is clipping the 8 bit A/D converter in the RTL-SDR.
+The 8 bit A/D converter has a dynamic range of about 48 dB (8 bits times 6 dB per bit), so a signal 48 dB above the noise floors value will clip the converter.

   - Cross‐modulation can be shown to occur by modelling the non‐linear receiver as having the output: